This video and article were created in response to a member of my men’s community asking, ” How do I truly let go of a woman?”

 I began to understand that my emotional pain had been trying to tell me something – that I was focused on the impossible task of trying to get something for myself I already possessed by possessing something (or someone) other than myself.

-And that, my brother, is how I could truly let go, not just of any woman who might let go of me, but more importantly, every idea that compels me to seek something outside of me.
+And that, my brother, is how I could truly let go, not just of any woman who might let go of me, but more importantly, every feeble thought that compels me to believe that I can’t experience well-being without something outside of me.

 I hope you’ll experience the same, Bobby.